snehs19space/100_Projects/Day3/Exception Handling/README.md

-# 🛠️ Python Exception Handling Overview
+# 🛠️ Python Exception Handling

 This provides a summary of different types of exceptions in Python, examples of how they occur, and how to handle them using various constructs such as `try-except`, `assert`, and manual `raise` statements.